TechSavvy4822/Friend.ly/README.md

 * * *

-Copyright © 2025 Friend.ly Dev Inc. All rights reserved.
+Copyright © 2025 Friend.ly Dev Team All rights reserved.

 Created on MIT App Inventor with ❤️